goldentoad12/matthew-freeman-CNU/_posts/2022-01-23-First-Blog-About-Me.md

 ![Career Picture](/images/skull.jfif)

-Im planning on completing my Bachelor's here come 2023 and start to fing work in my chosen career field.
+I'm planning on completing my Bachelor's here come 2023 and start to fing work in my chosen career field.
 I would like to start working in a crime lab out west in order to get my foot into the door.
 After working there for a few years and getting a better idea for what is to come I would go back to school and start working towards my higher degrees.
 As previously stated, my end goal woud ultimately be to work as a forensic pathologist, preforming autopsies and other such matters.

 ## Academic Success 🎓

 In school, I have always excelled.
 I graduated from highschool with an Advanced Diploma and an IB diploma.
 Following this, I attended [Thomas Nelson Community College](https://www.tncc.edu/) where I earned my Associates Degree in the social sciences.

+## Personal Tidbits

+I was born and raised in Newport News and currently live there.
+I did move to Chesapeake for highschool as my mom had remarried, but we moved back after I graduated high school.
+I have three animals, two cats and a dog.
+My cat's names are Whiskers and JJ; my dog's name is skye.